 Combine your greens, tomatoes, cukes, grated cheese, and the crumbled bacon in a large bowl.
 I add the dressing last when we are about to eat.
-Use a mason jar and just pour in the olive oil and various vinegars and seasonings until you like the taste.
+Use a mason jar and just pour in the olive oil and various vinegar and seasonings until you like the taste.
 You can experiment with this a bit to see what you like.
-If you don’t love vinegar based dressings, pick another low carb option from the store.
-Just be careful of store bought dressings – they are often full of sugar.
+If you don’t love vinegar-based dressings, pick another low carb option from the store.
+Just be careful of store-bought dressings – they are often full of sugar.

 Lean Steak, Roasted Veggies, and Green Bean/Tomato Side